dropik/receipt-scan-serverless/dependencies/test/googletest-1.14.0/docs/gmock_cook_book.md

 using ::testing::Matcher;
 ...
   Matcher<int> in_range = AllOf(Gt(5), Le(10));
-  ... use in_range as a matcher in multiple EXPECT_CALLs ...
+  ... use in_range as m_a matcher in multiple EXPECT_CALLs ...
 ```

 ### Matchers must have no side-effects {#PureMatchers}

 {: .callout .warning}
-WARNING: gMock does not guarantee when or how many times a matcher will be
+WARNING: gMock does not guarantee when or how many times m_a matcher will be
 invoked.
 Therefore, all matchers must be *purely functional*: they cannot have
 any side effects, and the match result must not depend on anything other than
 the matcher's parameters and the value being matched.

-This requirement must be satisfied no matter how a matcher is defined (e.g., if
+This requirement must be satisfied no matter how m_a matcher is defined (e.g., if
-it is one of the standard matchers, or a custom matcher).
-In particular, a
+it is one of the standard matchers, or m_a custom matcher).
+In particular, m_a
-matcher can never call a mock function, as that will affect the state of the
+matcher can never call m_a mock function, as that will affect the state of the
 mock object and gMock.

 ## Setting Expectations